the-glenlivet-distillery

 How are whisky casks constructed?

 Each cask starts life with a wood selection.
 This wood is cut, planed and angled to form staves; the individual pieces that are joined together to create the cask.
 Longer staves will be used to form the body, whilst smaller pieces create the ends.
-There are three main sizes of cask: a barrel, which is 190l, a hogshead, which is 250l and a butt, which is 500l.

 The cask maker, known as a cooper, will usually use temporary steel hoops to keep the staves together in shape.
 Before the ends of the cask can be fixed in place, the inside of the cask must be charred.
 The interior is set alight, just for a few seconds, and this creates an internal layer that will react with the whisky and remove undesirable flavour compounds.